Master of Science in Accounting (MAcc) Degree Program

 Career-focused Professional Development

 The MAcc Career Management team takes a two-pronged approach.
 First, we help students refine their career goals.
-Katz Executive-in-Residence Lou Testoni, a retired managing partner with PricewaterhouseCoopers (PwC), acts as a career coach for the MAcc students.
+Katz Executive-in-Residence Greg Zovko, a retired Controller and Vice President for U.S. Steel, acts as a career coach for the MAcc students.
 Second, we connect students to recruiters through the relationships our office has cultivated over time.

 Secure a Coveted Position in Accounting